 If you think vegetarian and vegan athletes are small and weak, tell that to 7-foot tall NBA Hall of Famer Robert Parish or 200-lb NFL Hall of Famer Joe Namath, who was quoted as saying, “It shows you don’t need meat to play football.”

 The biggest myth for vegetarian and vegan athletes is that they don’t get enough protein.
 This myth is commonly accepted since most people associate protein with meat and don’t realize how many other great sources of protein are out there.
 Adequate amounts can be found in varied vegetarian and vegan diets, and an individual will most likely meet or exceed protein needs without even trying.

 Protein was once considered the primary source for energy.
-Though it is important to maintain and build strong muscles, we do not need huge quantities of it.
 It’s true that bodybuilders, much like exercisers or athletes, do require adequate protein since intense workouts can rapidly break down muscle protein, but any more than the RDA of 8-10 % won’t necessarily improve performance.

 There was a female bodybuilder who said she only ate 12 cans a tuna and one can of pineapple a day for weeks while training for an event.
 That’s it.
 Does that sound fulfilling or nutritious?
 What some athletes may not realize is that many plants supply adequate amounts of protein, and it is possible to eat a variety and a larger amount of foods while training.
 Not to mention the vitamins, minerals, and fiber that won’t be found in many animal foods.
 It’s a matter of educating oneself on the topic.
 A quick vegetarian protein search will have surprising results.
 A cup each of soybeans, quinoa and cooked spinach has 43 grams of protein.
 An easy snack of a whole grain bagel and almond butter has 17 grams, and a quarter cup of almonds has 8.